rasor/rasor.github.io/content/2019/LinuxPoposInstall.md

 **Pop!_Shop** is an app installed into the Ubuntu distro [Pop!_OS](https://system76.com/pop).
 It is kind of a local appstore.

+* Snap backend
+* Snappy Support - Also called [SnapCraft](https://snapcraft.io/store).
+It is a Linux appstore, which lets app developers distribute their apps.
+In Pop!OS the UI is called `Software`
 * VSCode
 * FileManager-Actions (previously called Nautilus-Actions)
     * 2019: [How to Install Nautilus Actions in Ubuntu 18.04](http://ubuntuhandbook.org/index.php/2019/01/install-nautilus-actions-ubuntu-18-04/)